 Religious authority will also likely view such a reorientation as a surrender to secularism and relentless moral relativism.
 Their fears in this regard are well founded, for today’s pragmatism invokes a simplistic rule of utility.
 What limits social accommodation?
 When traditionalists feared “death panels” of bureaucrats charged with the power to euthanize the elderly, they were giving vent to this fear of the slippery slope of social utility, something religionists also frequently raise in ongoing arguments on abortion.
 If public morality is simply a sort of common language of behavior, what sets the limits of what is permissible if not the eternal commands of the deity?
 Modernists who look to constitutions and courts for the foundational underpinnings of public morality can offer no assurance either, for these suppose what the social contract supplies: simple majority rule.
 If public life involves the interaction of x number of strangers, each pursuing private goods that must lead to conflict, and if each person’s ultimate arbiter is her own moral autonomy, what alternative can we find to simply adding up the total and casting it as what Rousseau called “the general will”?
 Another era demonstrated the product of that notion of social utility: the Reign of Terror of 1793.
 Democracy has been cast as the solution to the problem of social conflict for so long that it is now unquestioned conventional wisdom.
 But even its advocates recognize its potential for tyrannizing the minority, suppressing the same individual moral autonomy that is in theory its source, and depriving the few of all so that the many might have more.
 If our common moral language is pragmatic and if it must respond blindly to majority will, what can safeguard a minority from Jim Crow or Nuremberg Laws or the genocide of First Nations (see “Preliminary Thoughts on Civil Disobedience: Natural Rights Issues”)?

-That can be found if pragmatists simply took their own value system more seriously.
-It would call for an expansion of the meaning of pragmatism.
+That can be found if pragmatists simply take their own value system more seriously.
+That change calls for an expansion of the meaning of pragmatism.
 In public encounters with strangers, what might be called their consequential horizon must grow to include collaborative ventures whose utility is affected by the choices of all involved.
 Immediate private circumstances are insufficient to allow public choosing.
 So pragmatists must reorient.
 This requires more discipline in public choosing than they expend in their private pursuits, calling for both a longer-term view and a more inclusive one.
 To accord equal value to others’ moral autonomy in the public sphere changes pragmatism even more than it changes moral absolutism, for it requires abandoning a seat-of-the-pants brand of moral navigation.
-Pragmatists might respond that they are already forced to do that to make their way in the world.
+Pragmatists might respond that they are already forced to do that to some degree merely to make their way in the world, but they see all public compromises as power contests to which they reluctantly assent rather than as common projects that further their long-term interests.
+This view of societal imposition combines modernist contractarian views of private interest and sacrificed freedom with postmodern notions of subjective value and the inevitability of conflict whose resolution must involve triumph or surrender.
+An extended consequential horizon would open common contributive goods to their view, revealing common projects whose pursuit satisfies their own long-term utility.
 So they would likely view an expanded pragmatism as a conventional set of accommodations with no intrinsic moral value whatsoever.
 Does it matter whether we drive on the left side of the road or the right, so long as we all commit to agree?
 An enlarged consequential horizon to pragmatists would not seem morality at all, but rather simple utility centered on public behavior.
 They would share with religionists the conviction that public morality is not really moral at all.